atok624/Create-Enumerable/README.md

 ### Run tests

-To run tests, run the following command:
+To run tests, run the following command in regular  way:
 ```sh
   rubocop
 ```